poetapp/documentation/rdd/node-microservices.md

 In the future we will need to re-think how we approach our tests.

+> Note: testing terminology and scope is still a work in progress, and the tests we already have themselves do not follow a  pattern.
+See [Document Test Type Definitions](https://github.com/poetapp/documentation/issues/26).

 ### Unit Tests

 These should require no change at all.